 - Contributions to standards bodies such as the Web Accessibility Initiative of W3C and/or involvement in membership organizations such as the International Association of Accessibility Professionals (IAAP) and events such as Accessibility Camp.

-- Conference presentations at accessibility-focused events, such as the International Conference on Assistive Technology (CSUN), the M-Enabling Summit, and Accessing Higher Ground.
+- Conference presentations at accessibility-focused events, such as the CSUN Assistive Technology Conference, the M-Enabling Summit, and Accessing Higher Ground.

 - GitHub profiles that mention accessibility projects.

 - Anything that indicates the vendor team has experience in universal design and human-centered design.